atlasphp/Atlas.Orm/notes.md

 In RecordSets and Record relations, automatically set IdentityField when attaching.

-Consider having each Mapper fetch its own relateds; that would mean each Mapper needs a reference back to the MapperLocator *at construction time*.

-Alternatively, consider defining relationships in Atlas, not in each Mapper.

 Move away from ArrayObject for Sets and implement Countable, ArrayAccess, IteratorAggregate.

 Add "append()" to Sets to append a new Row/Record of the proper type.
 Probably need to keep a reference back to the original Table/Mapper for the "new" logic.